Com Admissions FAQ

 Additional off-campus housing resources can be found below:

 Prospective students and applicants can request to be in contact with a current student.
-Requests can be made by contacting the Office of Recruitment, Student and, Alumni Services at comsa@une.edu or (207) 602-2329.
+Requests can be made by contacting the recruitment team at comrecruitment@une.edu or (207) 602-2430.

 Currently, the COM Office of Recruiting, Student & Alumni Services is building a system to connect prospective students and applicants with alumni.
 Prospective students can go to the AOA website and select Find a DO and search for a DO by geographic location, specialty, or even alumni status.

-Prospective students and applicants can request a personal visit to campus.
-Contact UNE COM Office of Recruitment, Student & Alumni Services at comsa@une.edu to schedule a campus visit.
-Visit dates and times are based upon the availability of current students and professional staff.
-Walk-in visitors may not necessarily be afforded an opportunity to meet with staff and/or be provided a tour, so it is recommended to schedule a time to visit campus.
+Prospective students and applicants can sign up for a campus visit at our Visit COM page or request a personal visit.
+Email the UNE COM Office of Recruitment, Student, and Alumni Services at comrecruitment@une.edu to schedule a campus visit if you are unable to visit on the listed days.
+Visit dates and times are based on the availability of current students and professional staff.
+Walk-in visitors may not necessarily be given an opportunity to meet with staff and/or be provided a tour, so it is recommended to schedule a time to visit campus.
 Weekend visits are not offered.